vr-malaadin/CodeSavvy/README.md

 ### Buttons:
 - **Unlock Elements**: Makes disabled elements editable.
 - **Unlimited MaxLength**: Removes character limits in input fields.
-- **Disable Loader**: Hides loading animations or overlays.(Specific for Vanrise)
+- **Disable Loader**: Hides loading animations or overlays.
+(Specific for Vanrise)
 - **Toggle Design Mode**: Switches design mode on/off for editing page content.
 - **Clear Cache**: Clears the browser cache and reloads the active tab.

-### Design Mode State:
+- **Take Screenshot**: Captures and saves the visible part of the active tab as an image.
-- Button text and icon dynamically update to reflect the current state.
+- **Make Page Full Screen**: Expands the active tab's webpage to full screen mode.

 ---